Kentucky Trail Town

 Tygart Creek (14 miles)

-Tygarts Creek provides a beautiful and sometimes challenging canoe/ kayak voyage.
-It can be accessed in front of the trailhead in downtown Olive Hill.
+Tygarts Creek provides a beautiful and sometimes challenging canoe/ kayak voyage through the Tygarts Creek Gorge.
+There are two public accesses: 1) next to the Tygart Creek bridge in front of the trailhead in downtown Olive Hill, and 2) at the west end of Fields Bridge, behind the Tackett home (site of the Governor Fields home) at 115 Ridge Rd., Olive Hill.
 Tygarts will take you to the entrance of Carter Caves State Resort Park– approximately an eight-hour trip.
 The journey showcases gorgeous and interesting views of land formation, such as natural palisades.
 For more information, go to http://fw.ky.gov/Education/Pages/Tygarts-Creek.aspx, and for water levels, visit www.waterdata.usgs.gov.

 DIFFICULTY: Easy to Difficult depending on water level; can be ‘extreme’ in high water.